xidhu/attendance-marker/README.md

 Open Google Meet.

 * Open our extension.
-* Take attendance that students typed in ChatBox whenever you wanted.
+* Take attendance that students typed in ChatBox whenever you want.

 **formatting**